Schille/weimar-graphstore/README.md

 =================

 'Weimar' denotes a graph abstraction layer which leverages the distributed key-value store [HyperDex](https://github.com/rescrv/HyperDex/)
 (version 1.1) as underlying storage back-end.
-Main objective is to create a database for massive parallel access to a rapid changing graph.
+Main objective is to create a database for massively parallel access to a rapid changing graph.
 Background of this work is a student research project at the 'University of Cooperative Education' (DHBW Mannheim).
 **This is still prototypic work and subject to development.**